e-Spirit/fsxa-pwa/docs/getting-started/index.md

 2. Clone the project using the terminal command `git clone https://github.com/e-Spirit/fsxa-pwa.git`.
 The project should be downloaded into a folder called `fsxa-pwa`.

-3. Navigate to the newly created folder with `cd fsxa-pwa`
+3. Navigate to the newly created folder with `cd fsxa-pwa`.

 4. Copy the existing `.env.template` file and paste it with the new name `.env` or simply run the command `cp .env.template .env`.